 Welcome to my Hometown Tourist Project!
 Each week we will be treated to a new blogger giving us a tour of their hometown.
 Throughout the year we will be going all over the country and even up into Canada!
 Today I am pleased to introduce you to Amy who blogs at Florida Travel Girl.
 Amy’s blog is all about exploring the unique parts of Florida.
 But, today Amy is going to introduce us to her hometown of Melbourne and share with us some of her favorite things to do in Melbourne, FL!

 Hometown Tourist Project Week # 39 – Melbourne, Florida

 Hello everyone!
 This is Amy and I run the travel blog The Florida Travel Girl.
 My blog mainly focuses on all the unique parts of Florida to explore, however as a travel lover I frequently highlight my own travels around the country and world as well.
 I am here to tell you all my favorite things to do in Melbourne FL and why I love my hometown.
 Though I grew up in New Hampshire, I have lived here for almost a decade, and Melbourne feels much more like my hometown.

 I love the charming, beachy vibe of the area, as well as the convenience of having lots of great local shopping and dining.
 I wanted to share with you my favorite parts of Melbourne and I hope that you will one day get to experience this part of Florida!

-My Favorite Things To Do in Melbourne, FL
+Fun Things To Do in Melbourne, Florida

 First and foremost, Melbourne is a beach town, so visiting the beach is a must.
 It’s definitely a quieter place than other parts of Florida and because of this, the beaches are some of the most pristine you will find on the east coast.
 My favorite beach is Spessard Holland because it tends to be the least populated and there’s a food stand with some tasty treats if you get hungry.